MarekSzczepanski/Simple-Adventure/readme.md

 ##### Very simple turn based game made for OOP training purposes only

 #### Introduction
 Simple adventure is a browser turn based game with a fantasy theme.
 It's made because of Object Oriented Programming training with Javascript, not for commercial use or gameplay fun.
-The main goal is just to make this work.
+The main goal is just to make game work.
 It may be a base for a real RPG game in the future.
+Website is not responsive.

 #### Technologies
 ⋅HTML